Guardians vs. Blue Jays Player Props Betting Odds

 Ramírez Stats

-- Ramirez has put up 121 hits with 27 doubles, four triples, 18 home runs and 50 walks.
+- Ramirez has 122 hits with 27 doubles, four triples, 18 home runs and 50 walks.
 He has driven in 65 runs with 16 stolen bases.

-- Ramirez will look for his fourth straight game with a hit in this contest.
-During his last five outings he is batting .200 with a double, three walks and two RBI.
+- Ramirez has recorded at least one hit in four straight games.
+During his last five outings he is hitting .250 with a double, three walks and two RBI.

 Ramírez Recent Games